Novid-Patsham/EDA-project/README.md

 ### Bar plot compares the performance scores of all the algorithms

-Note: csv files are put into different folder here but need to be in same folder as ipynb files to run them.
+Note: csv files are put in compressed folder here and need to be in same folder as ipynb files to run them.